.45-70: Early sporting use

 In addition to its traditional use in rifles, Thompson Center Arms has offered a .45-70 barrel in both pistol and rifle lengths for their "Contender" single-shot pistol, one of the most potent calibers offered in the Contender frame.

 Even the shortest barrel, 14 in, is capable of producing well over 2500 ftlbf of energy, double the power of most .44 Magnum loadings, and a Taylor KO Factor as high as 40 with some loads.

 Recent .45-70 barrels are available with efficient muzzle brakes that significantly reduce muzzle rise and also help attenuate the recoil.
 The Magnum Research BFR is a heavier gun at approximately 4.5 lb, helping it have much more manageable recoil.

-Only with the recent introduction of large caliber revolver cartridges, such as the .460 S&W Magnum and the .500 S&W Magnum, have production handguns begun to eclipse the .45-70 Contender in the field of big-game-capable handguns.
+Only with the recent introduction of large caliber revolver cartridges, such as the .460 S&W Magnum and the .500 S&W Magnum, have production handguns begun to serve as an equal alternative to the .45-70 Contender in the field of big-game hunting handguns.